 Identifying antique hand saws is no longer an expert’s job!
 You just have to verify the type, date, and brand for the correct value!
 So, refer to our guide, check the blades and handles, and add the values.
 There!
 You have valued your hand saw yourself!

-And, if you want to value more metal items like ‘antique anvils’ and ‘antique wrenches,’ I’ll be happy to help!
+And, if you want to value more metal items, such as ‘antique anvils’ and ‘antique wrenches,’ I’ll be happy to help!